amoodie/SEES_module/README.md

 # 1.0 Introduction

-This module is called "Module for sediment load and water discharge relation".
-It is to predict the sediment load for given water discharge.
+This module is called "Module for flow discharge and sediment load relation in a river".
+It is designed to predict the sediment load for given water discharge in a river.
+For specified channel bed slope, channel width, bed surface grain size, and channel resistance coefficient, it produces a graph showing the relation between water discharge and sediment load.

 ![demo image](./demo.jpeg "Demo of GUI")